-If there’s one day, just one day, in your life when you made a decision that changed your life forever, when was it?
+If there’s one day, just one day, in your life where you made a decision that changed you forever, when was it?

 No, it wasn’t my wedding day, life-changing as it had been.
 Today I’m thinking of a day that’s quite similar to a wedding, because it also involves a life-long covenant, a bold decision, and a leap of faith.

 June 11, 1994.
 I was 11 years old.
 I went with my Mom to their office, which also happened to be our church.
 My Mom works in our church, have I ever mentioned that?
 My Dad was a Pastor and my Mom partnered with him in that ministry for 33 years.
 Until now, even after my Dad passed away, Mom still works in SBCC.
 So I grew up there, attending (later on, teaching) Sunday schools, youth camps, Bible studies, fellowship groups, and tagging along wherever my parents went.

 But it was on June 11, 1994 when it all became clear to me that being a Christian is not exactly inheritable.
 When your parents are Christians, that doesn’t make you one by default.
 Sure, parents can raise you up in a Christian environment, but their belief does not automatically become your belief.
 It’s a decision only YOU can make for yourself.
 And it’s a decision that God will call you to do.

 And so I surrendered my life to Jesus that day in 1994.
 I remember praying with my Mom and shedding lots of tears.
 I remember understanding for the first time that Jesus Christ suffered and died in the cross because it’s the only way to save us from our sins.

 “He loves us that much?”, I remember my 11-year-old self asking my Mom, wiping my tears away.
 Even until now, whenever I think about God’s goodness, I would find myself saying variations of that very sentence: Really, Lord?
 You love me that much?